 The agencies will assert jurisdiction over TNWs and wetlands adjacent to TNWs.
 If the aquatic resource is a TNW, complete Section III.A.1 and Section III.D.1. only; if the aquatic resource is a wetland adjacent to a TNW, complete Sections III.A.1 and 2 and Section III.D.1.; otherwise, see Section III.B below.

-TNW

-Identify TNW: Soldier Creek.

-Summarize rationale supporting determination: It is subject to the ebb and flow of the tide.
+1. TNW Identify TNW: Summarize rationale supporting determination:

 Wetland adjacent to TNW